-Active Twitter users can promote their professional brand by posting information of interest to individuals in their field.
+Active Twitter users can develop and promote their professional brand by posting information of interest to individuals in their field.
 One benefit of Twitter is the free-flowing communication that allows you to talk directly to recruiters and hiring managers without the need to submit a resume first.
 Search for #recruiters and other keywords related to your industry.

 However, while Twitter is an excellent networking tool, you need to support your efforts with a blog or LinkedIn profile.
 No one will hire you simply based on a Twitter profile — to start, they'll need a link providing them with more information about you.

 YouTube touts a user base of over one billion individuals.
 Jobseekers can post videos on YouTube to attract the attention of employers or link YouTube videos to their job search communications or other social media sites like LinkedIn or Facebook.